Annotation Toolkit

 Senior Feature Engineer

-The purpose of our earliest research was to identify which existing tools would help in optimizing our design and development workflow, particularly in embedding accessibility features early in our processes.
+The purpose of our earliest research was to identify which existing tools would help our workflow.
+We paid particular attention towards embedding accessibility features early in our processes.

 We recreated annotations for the Discover app’s landing page, Account Center Home, using all four plugins in order to evaluate structure and performance.

 This helped us determine not just which plugins were helpful, but what key accessibility rules they described.
-This helped us draft an outline for our own annotation toolkit, which we built in Figma using our field research as a guide.
+From there, we drafted an outline for our own annotation toolkit, which we built in Figma using our field research as a guide.

-We referenced the Web Content Accessibility Guidelines (WCAG) 2.1 to ensure our toolkit aligned with industry standards and best practices for accessibility.
+We cross-referenced the Web Content Accessibility Guidelines (WCAG) 2.1 with early designs to ensure our toolkit aligned with industry standards and best practices for accessibility.
+We found that the plugins we tested covered a lot of the same ground as the WCAG guidelines.

 UI and UX began outlining the visual design for the annotation utility.
-We used a "stamp" system, built as a Figma library with reusable components with variants and properties affording a wide range of placements on the canvas.
+We used a "stamp" system instead, built as a Figma library with reusable components with variants and properties affording a wide range of placements on the canvas.

 We tested the toolkit with internal stakeholders, including designers and developers, to gather feedback on its usability and effectiveness in communicating accessibility features.